-Physics is a very important resource for students of CBSE Class 11.
-Physics is an interesting subject for the enhancement of analytical and problem solving skills.
+Physics is a very important subject for students of CBSE Class 11.
+Physics is an interesting subject for the enhancement of analytical and problem-solving skills.

 Students can download the Class 11 latest CBSE syllabus of Physics subject along with the marking scheme and time duration from the PDF link provided below.

 The syllabus that is issued by the CBSE for class 11 students and also contains the question paper design scheme.